 Covered in ice and snow, the 19 mile (30.6km) island and the surrounding waters are an important breeding ground for seabirds, whales and seals, and have been a nature reserve since 1971.

 11) Bishop Rock, England

-As far as the Guinness Book of World Records is concerned, Bishop Rock in the Isles of Scilly is the world’s smallest island with a building on it.
-That building is a lighthouse, which helps guide ships through the treacherous waters of this Atlantic archipelago.
-The lighthouse was built in 1851 and has weathered countless storms since.
+As far as the Guinness Book of World Records is concerned, Bishop Rock – located just off the southwestern tip of the Cornish peninsula, in the Isles of Scilly – is the world’s smallest island with a building on it.
+That building is Bishop Lighthouse, completed in 1858 and still guiding ships away from the rocks to this day.

 12) Heybeliada Island, Turkey

-Forming part of the Prince Islands in Istanbul, Heybeliada is the antithesis to the hectic city – cars are banned and the only way around is by foot, bike or horse.
+Forming part of the Prince Islands in Istanbul, Heybeliada is the antithesis to the hectic city – motor vehicles besides ambulances and police cars are banned and the only way around is by foot, bike or horse.

 The most notable landmark on the island is the Hagia Triada Monastery, home to a Greek Orthodox theological school which opened in 1894.
-Though closed now, there is a campaign to reopen it.
+Though closed now, there is an international campaign to reopen it.
 In the meantime, visitors can occupy themselves in the many restaurants or on the surrounding beaches.

 13) Vulcan Point, Philippines

-Vulcan Point is an island within a lake, on an island within a lake, on an island.
-Got that?
-Perhaps not, but as tourism booms in the Philippines, this natural phenomenon will soon be firmly on the map.
+Vulcan Point claims to be the largest third-order island in the world (you might want to look that up).
+As tourism booms in the Philippines, this natural phenomenon will soon be firmly on the map.
 Visitors venturing there should beware, though – the island forms part of the active Taal Volcano, which is prone to violent eruptions.